alexchen45/AlexOntology/README.md

-# AlexOntology
+# Alex's Digital Imaging Ontology (formerly known as Alex's Cinematic Ontology)

 This project is Alex's term project for the course "A Computational Journey Towards Humanities and Creativity: Starting from Graphs" of National Yang Ming Chiao Tung University.

 Contect of this project included:

-1. SPARQL Endpoint
+1. SPARQL Endpoint (for both human and machine)
-2. Alex's Digital Imaging Ontology Specification
+2. Specification for Alex's Digital Imaging Ontology
 3. Visualization

 ## SPARQL Endpoint for ADIO